stephanbrez/auto-py-env/README.md

 ### Environment Creation

 When the script finds an environment.yml file, it will automatically create an environment if it doesn't exist yet.
-If the current directory is in your default conda envs paths (envs directories setting), it will create the environment there.
+If the current directory is in your default conda envs paths, it will create the environment there.
 Otherwise, it will create it in the ./envs directory of the current working directory.

+E.g., if you have an `environment.yml` file in `/path/to/project`, the script will create an environment named `project` in `/path/to/project/envs`.
+E.g., if your default conda envs path is `/path/to/envs`, the script will create an environment named `project` in `/path/to/envs`.

 ## Configuration